FollowTheProcess/followtheprocess.github.io/content/posts/bitflags/index.md

 const style = hue.Bold | hue.Cyan | hue.Underline
 ```

-And then I turn these styles into [ANSI Escape Codes] using some of the stuff we've seen above.
+Annoyingly the ANSI codes aren't powers of two, so I turn these styles into [ANSI Escape Codes] using some of the stuff we've seen above.
 There's a big switch statement that maps these `Style`s to their ANSI code, here's a small snippet:

 ```go
 switch s { //nolint: exhaustive // We actually don't want this one to be exhaustive